Kintiru/blog/_posts/en/calculus/2023-01-16-Integration by Partial Fraction.md

 \end{gather}
 $$

-# Plug in values to isoalte the variable
+# Plug in values to isolate the variable

 $$
 \begin{gather}